iai-callgrind/iai-callgrind/docs/src/comparison/criterion.md

 * Gungraun can only be used on platforms supported by Valgrind.
 Notably, this does not include Windows.
-* Gungraun needs additional binaries, `valgrind` and the `iai-callgrind-runner`.
+* Gungraun needs additional binaries, `valgrind` and the `gungraun-runner`.
 The version of the runner needs to be in sync with the `iai-callgrind` library.
 Criterion-rs is only a library and the installation is usually simpler.